Misty Stone

-Misty Stone is an American pornographic actress and nude model.
+Misty Stone is an American pornographic film actress.
 She was the Penthouse Pet of the Month for December 2014.

 Career

 According to The Root, Stone is known as the "Halle Berry of the porn industry" because of her crossover appeal.

-Stone has stated that she enjoys acting, but did not have the opportunity to indulge in it until she was cast as Denise Huxtable in the 2009 parody Not the Cosbys XXX.
+Stone has stated that she enjoys acting, but did not have the opportunity to indulge in it until she was cast as Denise Huxtable in the 2009 pornographic parody film Not the Cosbys XXX.
 She went on to star in the 2011 Hustler’s Untrue Hollywood Stories: Oprah parody as the title character of Oprah Winfrey.

-Also in 2013 Stone co-hosted the XRCO Award ceremonies with Ed Powers followed by co-hosting the Nightmoves awards with Ron Jeremy.
+Also in 2013, Stone co-hosted the XRCO Award ceremonies with Ed Powers followed by co-hosting the Nightmoves awards with Ron Jeremy.
 Stone was also nominated in several categories for the award including Porn Star of the Year, Sexiest Adult Star, Porn's Best Body, and Porn's Perfect Sex Couple (girl/girl).

-In February 2014 Stone announced that she was working on appearing in mainstream productions and that, going forward in the adult film industry, she would only perform scenes in the girl/girl and solo genres.
+In February 2014, Stone announced that she was working on appearing in mainstream productions and that, going forward in the adult film industry, she would only perform scenes in the girl/girl and solo genres.
 In March 2014, she began filming for a production titled I Thought You Were A Nice Man, the first of three film projects.